Fakamoto/gpt/README.md

 ## Usage

-To start a conversation with ChatGPT, open your terminal and run the following command:
+To start a conversation with GPT, open your terminal and run the following command:

 ```bash
 gpt
 ```

-This will launch the ChatGPT interface in your console, allowing you to engage in interactive conversations with the language model.
+This will launch the GPT interface in your console, allowing you to engage in interactive conversations with the language model.

 ## Note

-ChatGPT relies on the OpenAI API for its functionality.
+GPT relies on the OpenAI API for its functionality.
 Make sure you have a valid OpenAI organization ID and API key before using this tool.
 If you don't have an API key, visit the [OpenAI website](https://openai.com) to obtain one.

 ---

-Enjoy using ChatGPT in your console and have fun with your interactive conversations!
+Enjoy using GPT in your console and have fun with your interactive conversations!